TDAmeritrade/stumpy/README.md

-# Matrix Profile: Automatically Finding Patterns in Time Series or Sequential Data
+# Matrix Profile: A Scalable Python Library for Time Series Data Mining

 ## What is it?

+Automatically discover patterns (motifs) or novelty/anomaly (discord) in any time series or sequential data

 ## Main Features